0sophy1/Oct2021HKUST/README.md

 ## Python Crash Course

 Qiskit, and thus the lecture, is using Python.
 If you’re not familiar with Python, you can learn how the basics from the Qiskit Textbook chapter on [Python and Jupyter Notebooks](https://qiskit.org/textbook/ch-prerequisites/python-and-jupyter-notebooks.html).
 Jupyter notebooks are an interactive way to program and are the most common method for communicating Qiskit work.
 All lecture and assignments for the lecture are provided as Jupyter Notebooks.
 You can run these Notebooks with your local laptop with Qiskit installed or upload it to the IBM Quantum platform(IQX) to use.
-If you want to run Notebooks at IQX need an account and next part will guide you how to make it.

 ## IBM Quantum Account